Drennan98/Heritage-Housing-Issues/README.md

 # Hypothesis and how to validate

 In Machine Learning, a hypothesis refers to a model or function that you assume can predict the output from the given input data.
-It represents your best guess about how the input features relate to the target variable.
+It represents your best guess about how the input features relate to the target variable. **Please see the Hypotheses and Validation page of the dashboard.**

  - Hypothesis 1 - Houses with 4 bedrooms appear to reach the highest prices, with one exceeding $700,000.